A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

+Load shedding~\cite{tatbul2003load,tatbul2007staying,babcock2004load,Tu2006load} is the process of discarding data when input rates increase beyond system capacity.
+The system continuously monitors query performance and if an overload situation is detected, it selectively drops tuples according to a QoS specification.
 Load shedding is commonly implemented by a standalone component integrated with the stream processor.
 The load shedder continuously monitors input rates or other system metrics and can access information about the running query plan.
 Its main functionality consists of detecting overload (\emph{when} to shed load) and deciding what actions to take in order to maintain acceptable latency and minimize result quality degradation.
 These actions presume answering the questions of \emph{where} (in the query plan), \emph{how many}, and \emph{which} tuples to drop.